 An important part of our research will involve characterising fully differentiated wood accurately, in order to make comparisons with the predictions of our models.

 This will include a range of cell-scale or tissue-scale properties, including fibre cross-sectional and 3D dimensions (e.g. diameter, or wall thickness or length), vessel distributions, ray locations, etc. But we’re also interested in being able to characterise physical and chemical characteristics of the cell walls.
+We take advantage of the opportunities provided by our local CT-scanning team.
+We also work closely with colleagues like Dr. Geoff Downes (Australia) to use NIR as a non-destructive and lower cost means of getting information on pith-to-bark variability in various chemical properties and Dr. Rob Evans, the creator of the SilviScan system, to acquire data of this kind.

 Students from a wide range of backgrounds are welcome to apply, including from applied fields like Forest and Wood Science, Plant Biology, Genetics and Horticulture, or more basic sciences, including Mathematics, Biochemistry, Physics, Chemistry or Biology.